ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 2437144781192 2437144781192
 ```
 Explanation:
-'a' is pointing towards id of object '[5]'.
+a = [5] : This creates a new pointer 'a' which points towards id of list-object '[]'.
+And the list-object '[]' contains an int-object '5'.
-b = a : 'b' is a copycat of 'a', so 'b' is pointing towards ['5'].
+b = a : This creates a new pointer 'b' which is a copycat of 'a', so 'b' is pointing towards id of '[]'.
 Hence the output.

 ```python